When disruptive technologies work in tandem, everyone wins, and the future looks brighter.

-MEET Sara, a mum and a supply chain executive in a leading food company.
-She’s a tech-savvy consumer and has embraced several solutions from the blockchain,1 artificial intelligence (AI),2 digital reality3 and cloud domains,4 the very disruptive technologies we have discussed in this series.
-These solutions have positively influenced her personal and professional life, and today she can execute tasks that in the not-too-distant past required significantly more time, energy and financial resources.
+MEET Sara, a mom and a supply chain executive in a leading food company.
+She’s a tech-savvy consumer and has embraced several solutions from the blockchain,1 artificial intelligence (AI),2 digital reality,3 and cloud domains,4 the very disruptive technologies we have discussed in this series.
+These solutions have positively influenced her personal and professional life, and today she can execute tasks that in the not-too-distant past required significantly more time, energy, and financial resources.
 Let’s take a look at her morning:

 Beginning with brushing her teeth, Sara’s AI-based, smart toothbrush records her habits (frequency, brush zone patterns, etc.), allowing her to monitor the efficacy of her dental regime, identifying problem areas and solutions to improve her dental health.5